mpous/ignition-visionclient-launcher-balena/README.md

 * [balenaEtcher](https://etcher.balena.io/) to flash the USB stick with the balenaOS image.

-* [Ignition SCADA license](https://hub.balena.io/apps/2048634/ignition-balena) or just use the trial demo which is free for 2 hours.
-After that you will need to restart the service running on the device.

 As usual, you have three options here.
-Use balenaHub, click the “Deploy with balena” button or use the balena CLI.
+Click the “Deploy with balena” button or use the balena CLI.
 You can do it in just one click by using the button below:

 [![](https://www.balena.io/deploy.png)](https://dashboard.balena-cloud.com/deploy?repoUrl=https://github.com/mpous/ignition-visionclient-launcher-balena)

 Follow instructions, click Add a Device and flash an SD card with that OS image dowloaded from balenaCloud.
 Enjoy the magic 🌟Over-The-Air🌟!

-Alternatively find the application on the balena IoT Edge marketplace [balenaHub](https://hub.balena.io) called [ignition](https://hub.balena.io/apps/2048634/ignition-balena).

 ### Run Ignition Vision Client on the balena device